akshayaky/officialcjunior.github.io/_posts/2020-1-17-The-Bus-Pirate_Manual.md

-# cjunior's Bus Pirate Mannual
+# The Bus Pirate Mannual

+This mannual covers the essential stuff that you don't want to miss while using a [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate).

 # Flashing the firmware